 - For high stack, fanning is considered a favourable meteorological condition as it doesn’t cause ground pollution.

-In air pollution meteorology, a looping plume forms under highly unstable conditions, causing the plume to rise and fall, leading to erratic pollutant dispersion.
+In air pollution meteorology, a looping plume forms under highly unstable conditions.
+The plume rises and falls.
+This leads to erratic pollutant dispersion.

-- The wavy looping plume arises in a super adiabatic environment (ELR>ALR), resulting in a very unstable atmosphere due to rapid mixing.
+- The wavy looping plume arises in a super adiabatic environment (ELR>ALR).
+This results in a very unstable atmosphere due to rapid mixing.

 - In an unstable atmosphere, rapid vertical air motions occur both upward and downward, resulting in a looping plume.